fudosman/Book-Library/README.md

   ```

-  **12.** While you are working on your branch, other developers may update the `dev` branch with their branch.
+  **11.** While you are working on your branch, other developers may update the `dev` branch with their branch.
 This action means your branch is now out of date with the `dev` branch and missing content.
 So to fetch the new changes, follow along:

   ```
-  git checkout dev
+  git checkout main
-  git fetch origin dev
+  git fetch origin main
-  git merge upstream/dev
+  git merge upstream/main
   git push origin
   ```